-The OCaml virtual machine differs only slightly from the Zinc machine [14] of Caml Light.
+The OCaml virtual machine differs only slightly from the Zinc machine [7] of Caml Light.
 It uses a very uniform memory model.
 An OCaml value is a word of either 32 or 64 bits depending on the architecture.
 This word represents either an integer or a pointer in the heap (integers are the only unboxed values).
 They are distinguished by the lower bit, which is 1 for integers and 0 for pointers.
 The heap is composed of memory blocks of arbitrary size preceded by a one-word header.
 This header contains informations such as the size of the block, a tag indicating the kind of the block, and some bits reserved for the garbage collector.
 One of the uses of the tag is to distinguish structured blocks (containing valid values) which should be recursively traversed by the garbage collectors from blocks containing unstructured data (such as floating-point numbers or the characters of a string).

-With the OCaml virtual machine, integers, booleans and characters are represented as integers.
-Arrays are represented as structured blocks.
+With the OCaml virtual machine, integers, booleans and characters are mapped to integers.
+Arrays are mapped to structured blocks.
 String and floating-point numbers are stored into unstructured blocks.
-Functional values are represented as flat closures, that is, blocks with a special tag and that contain a pointer to the code of the function as well as the values of the free variables of the function.
-Type constructors with no argument, such as Leaf, are represented as integers.
-Other type constructors are represented as memory blocks.
+Functional values are mapped to flat closures, that is, blocks with a special tag and that contain a pointer to the code of the function as well as the values of the free variables of the function.
+Constructors with no argument, such as Leaf, are mapped to integers.
+Other type constructors are mapped to memory blocks.
 The integer value and the tag of the memory block make it possible to distinguish the different constructors of a same type definition.
-Modules are represented as memory blocks; functors (that is, higher-order modules) are represented as function taking modules as arguments and returning a module.
+Modules are mapped to memory blocks; functors (that is, higher-order modules) are mapped to functions taking modules as arguments and returning a module.

-For the translation to Javascript, we have made the following choices.
-The integers and floating-point numbers of the OCaml virtual machine are represented as Javascript numbers.
-Structured blocks are represented as Javascript arrays.
-The first element of the array is the tag; subsequent elements are the contents of the block.
-Closures are represented as Javascript functions.
-We take advantage of the scoping mechanism of Javascript.
-Thus, the function body is compiled in such a way that free variables are accessed directly from the outer scopes rather than from the closure.
+For the translation to JavaScript, we have made the following choices.
+The integers and floating-point numbers of the OCaml virtual machine are mapped to JavaScript numbers.
+Structured blocks are mapped to JavaScript arrays.
+The first element of these arrays is the tag; subsequent elements are the contents of the block.
+Closures are mapped to JavaScript functions.
+We take advantage of the scoping mechanism of JavaScript.
+The function body is compiled in such a way that free variables are accessed directly from the outer scopes rather than from the closure.
 We use our own implementation of strings.
-Indeed, OCaml strings are mutable arrays of 8-bit characters, while Javascript strings are immutable UTF-16 strings.
-More details on how integers and strings are handled are provided in Section 5.
+Indeed, OCaml strings are mutable arrays of 8-bit characters, while JavaScript strings are immutable UTF-16 strings.
+More details on how integers and strings are handled are given in Section 5.

-We do not perform any special mapping for exceptions; in particular, OCaml exceptions remain generative.
+We do not perform any special mapping for exceptions.
+Ocaml exceptions are thus not instances of JavaScript exception objects.
+Their semantics is faithfully implemented; in particular, they remain generative.
 OCaml objects are mostly compiled away during bytecode generation.
-Thus, we do not have to deal with them in a special way.
-There are just a few bytecode instructions for method resolution which are implemented as Javascript functions.
+Thus, there is not much to do to support them.
+There are just a few bytecode instructions for method resolution which are implemented as JavaScript functions.